top of page

 Day 5) Waterlemon Cay travel to Little Lameshur

-Little Lameshur is another small remote location with excellent snorkeling.
+Little Lameshure is another small remote location with excellent snorkeling.
 Here you have an opportunity to hike to the ancient Taino petroglyphs.
 The hike is a bit challenging, approximately 3 hours round trip and fairly steep, but provides stunning views.

 Day 6) Little Lameshur travel to Hassel Island